wuspy/portal_calendar/README.md

 # Firmware

 Read through [config.h](config.h) and fill out the required values.
-At a minimum, you need to fill out WIFI_NAME, WIFI_PASS, and TIME_ZONE.
+At a minimum, you need to fill out `WIFI_NAME`, `WIFI_PASS`, and `TIME_ZONE`.
+A WiFi connection is required to keep the ESP32's internal clock synchronized, and to get weather information from OpenWeatherMap if you have that enabled.

 The firmware can be built and flashed with the Arduino IDE once you've installed the esp32 boards package.
 Go to `Tools -> Boards -> Boards Manager...` and search for 'esp32'